sofials2002/Econ520Project/README.md

 # Econ520Project
-This is a repo for Finn Owsley, Scott Masterson and Sofia Lozano's final project.
+This is a repo for Finn Owsley, Scott Masterson and Sofia Lozano's final project. ~boat Hello!
-Hello!
 Our research is on the long-sunken Titanic.
 We estimate the effect of class aboard on survival rate.
 Find our files in the folder.
 This project includes: